Georgia Babladelis: Psychology of Women Quarterly

 Babladelis founded Psychology of Women Quarterly, a research journal dedicated to female behavior and cognition.
-Balbadelis wrote the following about the importance of studying not only women but also expanding the focus of psychology to populations outside the college student demographic: Not long ago worried critics warned that we psychologists were in danger of knowing a great deal about only a small segment of society, namely the college student.
-The research community responded effectively and has continued to expand the range and representativeness of the subject populations studied.
-Recently concerned critics have pointed out that the earlier problem masked an older bias in research and that most of our information about behavior is based on the study of men only.
-Once more scientists are responding effectively and new literature on the psychology of women is emerging.
-A paramount purpose of this journal is to make that literature readily available.
+Babladelis about the importance of studying not only women but also expanding the focus of psychology to populations outside the college student demographic.

 Professional accolades

 In 1992, Babladelis was recognized as one of the "100 Outstanding Women in Psychology" during the American Psychological Association's centennial celebration.
 She will also be remembered as one of the founders and editors of the Psychology of Women Quarterly and the work published in the journal over the years.

 Personal life

 Babladelis had a passion for animals.
 This led her to research gorilla interaction and communication.
 In this research, Babladelis found that gorillas have the desire to be in family settings.
-This influenced the design of the San Diego Wild Animal Center's gorilla habitat.
-Later in life, Babladelis donated to the Center for Companion Animal Health at the School of Veterinary Medicine at the University of California, Davis.

 International travel and continued activism

 Babladelis enjoyed international travel, a passion she combined with her work promoting women's rights.
 She was interested in many different cultures.
 Babladelis served as the U.S. Director of Research for the UNESCO in the early 1980s.
 In this role, Babladelis combined her professional interest in promoting women's rights with her ability to learn about other countries and cultures.